 Individual customers privacy policy

-We are committed to protecting the personal information of all of our users.
-We use secure systems to hold any information.
+We are committed to protecting the personal information of all our users.
 We do not share personal information with third parties except to allow us to take orders and deliver guidebooks and other products and services to our users.

 In handling any personal information, Cicerone acts as a data controller.
 We can be contacted at our offices at Juniper House, Murley Moss, Oxenholme Road, Kendal, Cumbria, LA9 7RL or by Contact Form here.
 Cicerone is incorporated in England, company number 03690943.